-- The width of the grip will affect the shoulder movement to a certain degree.
-Do what is comfortable for you, as well as what you need to work on.
+2. The grip width will affect the shoulder movement to a certain degree.
+Do what is comfortable for you and what you need to work on.
 Think of the swimming action of pulling with your scapula: We want to strengthen the lats and the teres major.

-- Pulling Phase: With full extension in the arms, activate the scapula and pull the scapula down towards the spine.
+3. Pulling Phase: With the full extension in the arms, activate the scapula and pull the scapula down towards the spine.
 Bring the chin over the bar to complete the pull phase.

-- Lowering Phase: Lower the body down in as controlled a way as you can.
+4. Lowering Phase: Lower the body down in as controlled a way as possible.
 Over time, it will be easier to control yourself going down when you get stronger.

-- Maintain a tight core, along with keeping your lower body as still as possible.
+5. Maintain a tight core and keep your lower body as still as possible.
 Make sure you do a full arm extension and get the chin over the bar.
 Two crucial elements in pull-ups to utilize the whole body.

-If you REALLY want to geek out, there is a great article on Breaking Muscle about Pull-Ups vs. Chin-Ups.
+If you want to geek out, there is an excellent article on Breaking Muscle about Pull-Ups vs. Chin-Ups.

 So, what if you CAN’T do a strict pull-up with or without a band?
 Not to worry; check out this video where Nick and I explain THREE ways to do ring rows:

 I hope this gives you all an idea of options for pull-ups.
-Pull-ups are hard even for me but I LOVE what muscles they work, and they will ONLY help me in the pool and to have a strong back in that aero position!
+Pull-ups are challenging even for me, but I LOVE what muscles they work, and they will ONLY help me in the pool and to have a strong back in that aero position!

 I would LOVE to hear your comments below on what you do to strengthen your back!